 I loved it, from beginning to end.
 I wasn’t sure what to expect, even though I spoiled myself with the Wiki entry and parsing through the old comics by Ronald Searle.

 I saw loads of familiar faces: Rupert Everett, Colin Firth, Russell Brand, Talulah Riley, Gemma Arterton, Lily Cole, Lena Headey, Fenella Woolgar, Celia Imrie, Stephen Fry, Anna Chancellor, Mischa Barton, Nathaniel Parker, and Jeffrey Thompson.
 I had to go back and make sure I got everyone.

-My little feminist inner flag-waver was pleased to see how refreshing it was to see girls committing crimes rather than boys.
-We expect boys to be the masterminds of anarchy but the girls really took to their source material.
-Of course, if boys are committing anarchy and committed to a boarding school for fuck-ups, it would be a drama.
+My feminist flag-waver was pleased to see how refreshing it was to see girls committing crimes rather than boys.
+We expect boys to be the masterminds of anarchy, but the girls took to their source material.
+Of course, if boys are committing lawlessness and committed to a boarding school for fuck-ups, it would be a drama.
 But if it’s girls, we make light of it and do a comedy.

 All in all, it was a lovely and whip-smart comedy.